Chapter 18.80

 18.80.080 Additional standards and provisions for C zoning districts.

 A. Alcoholic Beverage Sales.
-No establishments subject to a liquor license shall be located within five hundred feet of any elementary, junior high, or senior high school within the city.
+No establishments subject to a liquor license shall be located within five hundred feet of any church, school, and public institution within the city, except as provided for in RCW 66.24.010.

 B. Bed and Breakfasts.
 Bed and breakfasts provide transient lodging to overnight guests for compensation and usually provide a morning meal as part of the room rate structure.